arnoldschan/rd-handbook/README.md

   If you check:
     >`pip list`

-    this should only contains the essential python packages
+    this should only contain the essential python packages
 - >`deactivate`

   to get out from the virtual environment